MicrosoftDocs/xamarin-communitytoolkit/docs/views/mediaelement.md

 By default, the media that is defined by the `Source` property plays immediately after the media is opened.
 To suppress automatic media playback, set the `AutoPlay` property to `false`.

-Media playback controls are disabled by default, and are enabled by setting the `ShowsPlaybackControls` property to `true`. `MediaElement` will then use the platform playback controls.
+Media playback controls are disabled by default, and are enabled by setting the `ShowsPlaybackControls` property to `true`. `MediaElement` will then use the platform playback controls where available.

 ## Play local media